securing/midsummer/06_Popiel/README.md

 public function addClient( /* (...) */ ): JSONResponse { /* (...) */ }
 ```

-The `@NoAdminRequired` annotation means that to access this endpoint you don't need admin privilages.
-You still need to be a valid user hovewer, as this endpoint doesn't contain the `@PublicPage` annotation.
+The `@NoAdminRequired` annotation means that to access this endpoint you don't need admin privileges.
+However, you still need to be a valid user, as this endpoint doesn't contain the `@PublicPage` annotation.

 > **Note** </br>
-All the annotations are implemented and explained in `/lib/private/AppFramework/Middleware/Security/SecurityMiddleware.php`
+The annotations are implemented and explained in `/lib/private/AppFramework/Middleware/Security/SecurityMiddleware.php`

-All those pieces of information should be enough to execute the attack.
+All this information should be enough to execute the attack.

 ### Attack Vector

-> **Note** </br>
-Technically speaking, in this case we are dealing with a higher dimensional Attack Vector, since there are **TWO** things that went wrong :).

 Authorization codes not being bound to a single Client.